-Structures built in the City are subject to Titles 20 and 24 of the California Code of Regulations, which serve to reduce demand for electrical energy by implementing energy-efficient standards for residential and non-residential buildings.
+Structures built as part of the project would be subject to Titles 20 and 24 of the California Code of Regulations, which serve to reduce demand for electrical energy by implementing energy-efficient standards for residential and non-residential buildings.
 The 2035 General Plan includes policies to encourage use of energy-efficient technology by offering rebates and other incentives to commercial and residential developers and recruiting businesses that research and promote energy conservation and efficiency.